oncomouse/ShawnaRoss.com/source/slides/dhum.html.md

 ### Orthodoxy OK!
   * Consider the [Dublin Core Schema](http://dublincore.org/)
-  * Practical to select an existing schema to customize
+  * Practical to select an existing schema to customize _slightly_
   * Probably no need to reinvent the wheel here

 ---